Survey Design Software

 - Depending on your software, there is often no control over people responding multiple times to bias the results.

-At this stage we recommend using the Internet for surveys mainly when your target population consists entirely or almost entirely of Internet users.
+We recommend using the Internet for surveys mainly when your target population consists entirely or almost entirely of Internet users.
 Business-to-business research and employee attitude surveys can often meet this requirement.
 Surveys of the general population usually will not.
-That said, Internet surveys did about as well, and in some cases better, than other methods in predicting the outcome of the 2012 U.S. presidential election.
+That said, Internet surveys did about as well, and in some cases better, than other methods in predicting the outcome of the last two U.S. presidential elections.

 Even when Internet users may not closely match your target population, a Web page survey may be your best choice if you want to show video or both sound and graphics.
 A Web page survey may be the only practical way to have many people view and react to a video.